-- Why was Bruce upset regarding the note that Cindi left him? - Is it easy to tell where Cindi's ideas begin and end?
-2. Why? - What grammar rules does Cindi need to know in order 3. to write a clearer note at her workplace? - If Cindi sent this note as an email or text message, how 4. might that change how it would be written?
+- Why was Bruce upset regarding the note that Cindi left him? - How was the note disrespectful? - 3.
+Is it easy to tell where Cindi's ideas begin and end?
+Why? - What grammar rules does Cindi need to know in order 4. to write a clearer note at her workplace? - If Cindi sent this note as an email or text message, how 5. might that change how it would be written?

-Then hiring someone it's about the ability to do the job.
-That includes filling out paperwork, such as time sheets, fully and correctly.
+When hiring someone it's about the ability to do the job.
+That includes filling out paperwork such as time sheets fully and correctly.
 In a library you are expected also to shelve materials in their proper place, conduct yourself respectfully in a library environment and be alert to what needs to be done to make the workplace better."